 Leaving the vacation home to all members of the next generation “in equal shares” means everybody has to agree on everything.
 Virtually every family will have members of the next generation with different emotional ties, different economic resources, different views of how much they can afford to spend on a vacation property, and different opinions on how to make decisions affecting the property moving forward.
 Parents need to consider all these issues.
 Failing to plan simply means the next generation will be left to “duke it out.”
 The long term consequences of this can be disastrous to family relationships.

 Vacation home planning falls under the legal practice area known as “Cottage Law” and is a fairly new practice area.
 It gained momentum in the early 1990s when states created public acts that provide a legal framework for changing the ownership relationship of cottage property owners.
 Michigan lawmakers created the “Michigan Limited Liability Company Act” (LLC) in 1993, and most states have since adopted similar limited liability company statutes.

-We will work with you to develop short and long term strategies for your vacation home as part of your overall estate plan.
+Our experienced estate planning attorneys at THK Law, LLP work with you to develop short and long-term strategies for your vacation home as part of your overall estate plan.
 Having a succession plan in place for your vacation home will avoid real estate surprises for your heirs and preserve family harmony.